-If you’re finding this challenging as a leader, check out this recent webinar by Harvard Business Publishing - Leading Remote Teams Effectively.
+If you’re finding employee engagement challenging as a leader, check out this recent webinar by Harvard Business Publishing - Leading Remote Teams Effectively.

 In earlier times, attending a meeting would mean walking away from your computer, grabbing a tea or coffee and joining forces with your peers in a meeting room.
 Now, there is no change of scene.
 You simply transition from your email and working documents to a video conference platform.
 All housed on the same screen.
 You work a bit later because you no longer have to commute.
 And then in the evenings, you turn to another screen for some TV viewing or for socialising with your friends.
 In the morning, you meet your personal trainer on a zoom call and so it continues.

 How do you break the cycle of screen fatigue?
-As a business could you implement email-free days?
-Encourage phone conversations instead?
-Enforce set lunch breaks?
-Or as an individual, could you take a walk around the block without your phone, spend your evenings playing board games or simply pick up a book instead.
+As a business, could you implement email-free days, encourage phone conversations instead or enforce set lunch breaks?
+Or as an individual, could you take a walk around the block without your phone, spend your evenings playing board games or simply pick up a book instead?
 Without limitations in place, screen fatigue will impact business productivity and mental health.

 These are unprecedented times, full of uncertainty.
 We’re all in this together and we just have to ride out the storm. #lockdown #socialdistancing #iso